Chase & Hyatt Launch New World of Hyatt Business Credit Card

 Park Hyatt Mendoza, bookable with just 12,000 Chase points per night

-Hyatt award nights start at just 5,000 points per night for Hyatt Category 1 properties, and up to 30,000 points for Category 7 hotels like top-tier Park Hyatt locations in New York or Tokyo.
-A handful of small luxury resorts around the world are considered Category 8, which cost 40,000 points per night.
+Standard Hyatt award nights start at just 5,000 points per night for Hyatt Category 1 properties, and up to 40,000 points for Category 7 hotels like top-tier Park Hyatt locations in New York or Tokyo.
+A handful of top properties and small luxury resorts around the world are considered Category 8, which cost 40,000 points per night.

-Here's a look at Hyatt's full award chart below.
-Keep in mind that Hyatt plans to implement peak- and off-peak pricing later this month for stays starting in March of 2022.
-So in the future, your next stay could cost you more (or fewer) points than these standard rates.
+Here's a look at Hyatt's full award chart.
+With the implementation of peak- and off-peak pricing, your next stay could cost you more (or fewer) points than these standard rates.

 Hotel CategoryStandard Room Points Per NightStandard Suite Points Per NightPremium Suite Points Per Night